-Jimmy Woo is a character in Marvel's Disney+ miniseries, WandaVision.
+James E. "Jimmy" Woo is a character in Marvel's Disney+ miniseries, WandaVision.
 Woo, played by Randall Park, is a wholesome and lovable FBI Agent whose first Marvel Cinematic Universe (MCU) appearance was in Ant-Man and the Wasp in 2018.

-“My entire For You page is completely overwhelmed by Jimmy Woo TikTok, and I’m not mad about it,” said Medill sophomore Talia Schulhof (@taliasc on the app).
+“My entire 'For You' page is completely overwhelmed by Jimmy Woo TikTok, and I’m not mad about it,” said Medill second-year Talia Schulhof (@taliasc on the app).

-Other TikTok users have noticed Park in everything from Volkswagen commercials to Eminem music videos.
+TikTok users have noticed Park in everything from Volkswagen commercials to Eminem music videos.
 Even a video of Park receiving his diploma in a recording of his UCLA graduation went viral, amassing over 2 million views.

 Comment sections on videos like these are all similar, with users writing things like “I swear I’m bout to find out jimmy in my parents wedding video or sumn too” and “this man has secured every bag possible.”

-“I’m really glad that Randall Park is getting the recognition that he deserves because his character, Jimmy Woo, is such an icon, and in WandaVision we’re really getting to see him flourish,” said Schulhof, who was inspired by all this content to make a Jimmy Woo TikTok of her own.
+“I’m really glad that Randall Park is getting the recognition that he deserves because his character, Jimmy Woo, is such an icon and in WandaVision we’re really getting to see him flourish,” said Schulhof, who was inspired by all this content to make a Jimmy Woo TikTok of her own.